lecy/Open-Data-for-Nonprofit-Research/README.md

 The new IRS 990 data repository, hosted at Amazon and [found here](https://aws.amazon.com/public-data-sets/irs-990/), represents a significant stride forward in making data open and timely.
 Unfortunately the data have been released in formats that are not always easy to use - ASCII text files, json files, and XML queries.
 In order to make the data accessible to the research community, we have created scripts to download data from IRS websites, clean and process it, and export into familiar formats (CSV, Stata, SPSS, etc.).

+These scripts are written in the R language because it is a freely-available open-source platform that can be used by anyone.
+This project was inspired by the [R Open Science](https://ropensci.org/) initiative, which believes in making data accessible and building tools that help a research community better utilize the data.
+You can install R for Windows [here](https://cran.r-project.org/bin/windows/base/) or R for Macs [here](https://cran.r-project.org/bin/macosx/).

 ## Build IRS Nonprofit Databases

 Scripts are currently available to build several IRS databases available online: